 - Arrive at Lamberts St Louis International Airport OR Cape Girardeau Regional Airport

 - Arrive on the recommended arrival dates ( (please refer to your accepatnce letter for your recommended arrival dates).

 Once you have scheduled your arrival, please complete the Arrival Information form on our website: http://www.semo.edu/ies/arrival_form.htm .
 If you have later schedule changes, you can notify us using the same form.
 You are not required to use our pick-up services, but we request that you do submit your travel information in case of any unexpected delays or problems.

 Where Can I Open a Bank Account?

 You can open a bank account with any recognized bank in Cape Girardeau.
-However, many students pick Commerce Bank* as it has a branch on campus.
-To open an account with Commerce Bank*, you need your student ID card, passport, Form I-20, current local address and permanent home address on you.
+However, many students pick U.S. Bank as it has a branch on campus.
+To open an account with U.S. Bank, you need your student ID card, passport, Form I-20, current local address and permanent home address on you.

 How Can I Find a Job?

 International students should contact Career Linkages to begin the job search process.
 University offices often advertise with Career Linkages when they wish to hire student employees.
 However, some offices may hire through existing connections such as a current student employee or colleague referral, just as during the job search upon graduation.
 On-campus jobs can fill very quickly, so it is important to check the job listings frequently and to respond promptly when a new job is listed.
 Please note that as an international student, you are not eligible to apply for any job listed as "work study only" as this refers to a specific aid program for citizens and permanent residents.

 It is also important to note that you should present yourself in a respectful, professional way.
 Inappropriate behavior will only make it less likely that an employer will consider you for a current opening or any future openings.
 Remember to treat an inquiry or interview for an on-campus job as serious as you would one for a full-time professional position.

 Where Can I Work?